 I need information about...

-If you are extremely obese and have tried without success to get your weight under control, your doctor may recommend a weight-loss surgery known as duodenal switch with biliopancreatic diversion with duodenal switch (DS/BD).
-The surgery has been shown to help reduce obesity and related illnesses, including heart disease, high blood pressure, and especially type 2 diabetes.
+If you are extremely obese and have tried without success to get your weight under control, your healthcare provider may recommend a bariatric surgical procedure known as biliopancreatic diversion with duodenal switch (BPD/DS).
+This is usually known as the duodenal switch.
+It can help you lose more weight than either the gastric bypass or the sleeve gastrectomy.
+The surgery has been shown to help reduce obesity and related illnesses.
+These include heart disease, high blood pressure, and especially type 2 diabetes.

-DS/BD is a complex weight-loss surgery that makes it hard to ingest and absorb enough calories, vitamins, and minerals.
-You'll be at high risk of developing nutritional deficiencies afterward, including some that can be life-threatening if untreated.
+BPD/DS is a complex weight-loss surgery that reduces your ability to absorb calories, vitamins, and minerals.
+You can lose more weight with the duodenal switch than with the gastric bypass or the sleeve gastrectomy.
+You'll be at higher risk of developing nutritional deficiencies afterward.
+These include some that can be life-threatening if untreated.
 When deciding whether to have the surgery, these complications and other surgical risks should be carefully considered along with the benefits.

-Doctors may recommend the DS/BD to people who are severely obese, usually with a body mass index (BMI) of 50 or greater or a BMI of 40 or greater with serious type 2 diabetes .
+Healthcare providers may recommend the BPD/DS to people who are severely obese.
+These people usually have a body mass index (BMI) of 50 or greater or a BMI of 40 or greater with serious type 2 diabetes and other serious health problems.
 These health problems include:

 Type 2 diabetes

 High blood pressure

 BPD/DS is a complex procedure that tackles weight loss in 3 different ways.
 First, a sleeve gastrectomy is performed.
 For this, a large portion of the stomach is removed with a stapling instrument, leaving you a narrow tube, or sleeve, from the top to near the bottom of the stomach.
 With less stomach to fill, you will feel full more quickly and eat less food and fewer calories.